 At IRS Tax X Relief & Accounting, LLC, we understand that life happens which prevented many from filing their taxes.
 We specialize in tax matters including preparing non-filed tax returns for individuals and businesses.
 Our goal is to help you file all your non-filed tax returns with the maximum TAX SAVINGS, so you are current on your tax return filing requirements.

 We Are Here to Help You Get Back on Track

 According to IRS estimates, more than one million taxpayers fail to file their tax returns in any given year.
-Whether you file as an individual, head of household, are self-employed or file a business or corporate tax return, if you’re one of them, we can help.
+Whether you have a non-filed tax return as an individual, head of household, self-employed or a business or corporate tax return, we can help.

 If you owe the IRS money and are wondering what your options are, click on any of the links below to learn more about our tax relief services and how we can help.

 You Could Be Losing out on a Refund You’re Entitled To

 Whether it’s been one year or ten since you stopped filing your tax returns, it’s not too late.
 If you don’t owe any tax, you might be due a refund.
 If you do owe tax, then you might be able to minimize the amount you owe.

 - Failure to file – when you don't file your tax return by the return due date, April 15, or extended due date if an extension to file is requested and approved